Brunch & Batter

 • Toast the pistachios.
 In a small frying pan, add the pistachios and cook on medium heat for 1-2 minutes until slightly brown and fragrant.
 Let cool, then chop coarsely.

-• Prepare a baking sheet with parchment paper.
-In a microwave-safe bowl, add the ruby chocolate and microwave in 30-second intervals, stirring with a spatula in between, until all the chocolate is melted and shiny.
+• Prepare a rimmed baking sheet with parchment paper.
+In a microwave-safe bowl, add the ruby chocolate and microwave in 30-second intervals, stirring with a spatula in between, until all the chocolate is melted and shiny (you can also melt the chocolate in a double boiler or small pot on the stove over low heat).

 9-12 ounces ruby chocolate, chopped (or chips)